Recap: Buffy The Vampire Slayer S 7 E 15 Get It Done

 - Good Smoking, Evil Smoking: Spike strikes a match on the dead demon and lights up a ciggie.

-- Hell Is That Noise (In-Universe): All the spooky sounds that start up with the magic lantern show.
+- Hell Is That Noise: All the spooky sounds that start up with the magic lantern show freak out the characters.

 - He's Back: From Wimpyre to Blood Knight in one Bad Ass fight.